 About Hank Curry

 Hank Curry is an actor, writer, director, and clown.
 He is a graduate of Temple University with a B.A. in Theatre and Communications.
-He has worked with EgoPo Classic Theatre, Simpatico Theatre Project, InterAct, Zimbo Films, The Renegade Company, and Power Street Theatre Company, among others.
 He has had work commissioned by The Manayunk Theatre Company, Fairmount Park Conservancy in Philadelphia, and New City Stage Company.
-Hank has self-produced six original works, including “The Fortress”, an official selection of the Buster Keaton Centennial Celebration.
-He has performed at the Fringearts and SoLow Festivals in Philadelphia and the Hollywood Fringe in Los Angeles.
-He has also taught theatre for grades 4-6 as part of the Philadelphia Arts Education Partnership, and was an artist in residence for the Philadelphia School for Circus Arts in 2016.
+Hank has self-produced six original works, including “The Fortress”, an official selection of the Buster Keaton Centennial Celebration in 2017.
+He has performed off-Broadway at the United Solo Festival; at the Fringearts and SoLow Festivals in Philadelphia; at the Rochester Fringe Festival in Rochester, NY; and at the Hollywood Fringe in Los Angeles.
+In 2016 he was an artist in residence for the Philadelphia School for Circus Arts.
+Hank has also taught theatre for grades 4-6 as part of the Philadelphia Arts Education Partnership in 2011 and as a Visiting Artist at the Wolf Performing Arts Center in Bryn Mawr, Pennsylvania in 2022.
 In 2021 he published his first novel, "Body of the Crime: A Tiffany St. Clair Mystery".

 “Experimental theatre is alive and well in Philadelphia [thanks to] Hank Curry…”